Karyum/CV/README.md

 ### [Arab startups platform](http://arabinnovators.herokuapp.com/)

-Arab Innovators, funded by the UK Israel Tech Hub, is a a web application that aims to promote the Arab hi-tech scene and make Arabs startups more accessible to investors.
+Arab Innovators, funded by the UK Israel Tech Hub, is a web application that aims to promote the Arab hi-tech scene and make Arabs startups more accessible to investors.

 Technologies used:
 - HTML5 + Tachyons